Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

         awareness query "which one would I use to reason over a users query?" --uri \source\awarity\awareness\packages\awareness-core --create-context --context context.txt
         ```

+### Test Run Results
+Previous run results can be found in ./awarity_results/.
+When the tool is run for non-Awareness models, contexts end up in ./contexts/ and results end up in ./results/.
+I've manually moved these to ./awarity_results since their existence in the default location can affect the tests (a test will be skipped if a previous result with the same parameters is found in the results directory).

+For Awareness CLI contexts and tool outputs, these each automatically go to ./awarity_results/awareness/contexts/ and ./awarity_results/awareness/outputs/, respectively.
+Results from ./results/ still need to be manually copied over to ./awarity_results/awareness/results/ for archiving.

+NOTE: the awarity_results directory has become too large to check-in to GitHub.
+They've been stored in our shared Engineering gdrive here: https://drive.google.com/drive/folders/1EXbrK_ZEzIkH3dC7cDo-z01KLxkH4wnk?usp=drive_link

 ### GitHub Project Tracking

 See https://github.com/orgs/Aspen-AI/projects/6